garrandall/popular-music-data/tracks/nobody-wants-you-when-you-re-down-and-out-bobby-womack.md

 Nobody wants you when you're down and out
 Let me tell you bout it
-Nobody wants ya - Ahhhh, Mobody wants ya
+Nobody wants ya - Ah, Mobody wants ya
 When you're down and out
 Down and out
 Nobody wants ya'
-Whooooaaa Oooh Ooooh!
+Whooooaaa Oh Oh!
 Yeah, Yeah, Yeah, Yeah
 I don't mean to take up much of your time
-But i thought I'd drop this line
+But I thought I'd drop this line
 (Talking:Noboby wants ya) Nobody wants ya